CyberPulseDev/Cyber-Storage-Verifier/README.md

 # Cyber Storage Verifier

-**Cyber Storage Verifier** is a Windows-focused Python desktop application for checking HDDs, SSDs, USB pendrives, SD cards, and external storage devices for counterfeit-capacity signs, unstable read/write behavior, metadata anomalies, and basic health indicators.
+**Cyber Storage Verifier** is a Windows-focused Python desktop application that checks HDDs, SSDs, USB flash drives, SD cards, and other external storage devices for counterfeit capacity indicators, unstable read/write behavior, metadata anomalies, and basic health indicators.

 The tool performs verification using normal temporary files inside the selected target folder.
 It does **not** write directly to raw disks.